Everybody Loves Somebody: History

 Written almost 20 years earlier, by 1964 the song had already been recorded by several artists.
 The song was first recorded by Peggy Lee with Dave Barbour and his orchestra on November 20, 1947 for Capitol.
 Two weeks later Frank Sinatra recorded the song for Columbia with Axel Stordahl conducting the orchestra on December 4, 1947, but was not released and issued until mid- 1948.
 Though none of the recordings were a success.
 Lane was playing piano for Dean Martin on his Dream with Dean LP sessions, and with an hour or so of studio time left and one song short, Lane suggested that Martin take a run at his tune.
-Dean was agreeable, and the small combo of piano, guitar, drums, and bass performed a relatively quiet, laid-back version of the song (coincidentally, Martin had sung it almost 20 years earlier on Bob Hope's radio show in 1948, and also on Martin and Lewis's NBC radio program at about the same time).
+Dean was agreeable, they called Irving Taylor to confirm the correct lyric, and the small combo of piano, guitar, drums, and bass performed a relatively quiet, laid-back version of the song (coincidentally, Martin had sung it almost 20 years earlier on Bob Hope's radio show in 1948, and also on Martin and Lewis's NBC radio program at about the same time).
 Almost immediately Martin re-recorded the song for his next album, this time with a full orchestra and chorus.
 His label, Reprise Records, was so enthusiastic about the hit potential of this version they titled the LP Everybody Loves Somebody to capitalize on it.